This post was updated August 1, 2017.

-A Cook County-mandated sugar-sweetened beverage (SBB) tax (or “soda tax”) proposes to add one-cent-per-ounce of beverages containing sugar or artificial sweetener, including juice drinks, soda, sports drinks and flavored waters.
+A Cook County-mandated sugar-sweetened beverage (SBB) tax (or “soda tax”) went into effect August 1, 2017, that adds one-cent-per-ounce of beverages containing sugar or artificial sweetener, including juice drinks, soda, sports drinks and flavored waters.
 The revenue from the tax is set to be allocated toward promoting public health and reducing obesity rates in Cook County.
 Similar taxes have been proposed or have already been implemented in many localities including Berkeley, Calif.; Boulder, Col.; Philadelphia; and Seattle—but with varying results and amid much protest.

-The tax in Cook County is currently being challenged and a ruling is now expected to come down on July 28th.
 For many people supporting the mandate, the increased revenue and health-positive motives behind the tax outweigh the burden.
 But understandably, retailers and beverage manufacturers alike are concerned about what a price hike on their merchandise could mean for sales, and many are fighting the county to overturn the ruling.
 We can look to Philadelphia to see that the tax has decreased sales of these types of beverages, clearly affecting the retail economy there.
-If the law does go into effect this July 1st, what will be the implications for our industry?
+Now that the law has officially done into effect in Cook County, what will be the implications for our industry?
 How can businesses adjust?

-Politics aside, this type of tax is something that many retailers and manufacturers in Cook County, and around the country, may have to deal with sooner or later.
+Politics aside, this type of tax is something that many retailers and manufacturers around the country may have to deal with sooner or later.
 And it’s something that is very relevant to us here at InContext, because it drives us to work with clients to figure out how our VR solutions can help them take steps to minimize the negative impact.

 How will a tax affect shoppers?